 We further observe Millennials’ appreciation of business fundamentals in data taken from questions on business culture and their recognition of the need for accountability and attention to detail.
 While Millennials wouldn’t wish to work in a highly regimented and controlled environment, they understand the need for people to be held accountable for their actions and performance.
-Levels of job satisfaction are as equally high as elsewhere, where this is a feature of an organisation’s culture, while loyalty is similarly unaffected by holding people to account.
+Levels of job satisfaction are as equally high as elsewhere, where this is a feature of an organization’s culture, while loyalty is similarly unaffected by holding people to account.

-Where holding people to account is a characteristic of an organisation, respondents are just as likely (54 percent) as the survey average (53 percent) to say there are high levels of job satisfaction.
+Where holding people to account is a characteristic of an organization, respondents are just as likely (54 percent) as the survey average (53 percent) to say there are high levels of job satisfaction.
 It is also the case that holding people to account for their actions does not appear to diminish loyalty.
-Where such accountability is evident (28 percent), Millennials are just as likely as average (27 percent) to stay with an organisation for five years or more.
+Where such accountability is evident (28 percent), Millennials are just as likely as average (27 percent) to stay with an organization for five years or more.